TrueNASTrueNAS Nightly Development Documentation

 TrueNAS automatically creates several ways to access the UI, but you might need to adjust the default settings for your network environment.

-By default, a fresh install of TrueNAS SCALE provides a default address for logging in to the web interface.
+By default, a fresh install of TrueNAS provides a default address for logging in to the web interface.
 To view the web interface IP address or reconfigure web interface access, either connect a monitor and keyboard to your TrueNAS system or connect with IPMI for out-of-band system management.

 When powering on a TrueNAS system, the system attempts to connect to a DHCP server from all live interfaces to access the web UI.
 On networks that support Multicast Domain Name Services (mDNS), the system can use a host name and domain to access the TrueNAS web interface.
 By default, TrueNAS uses the host name and domain truenas.local.
 To change the host name and domain in the web interface, go to Network and click Settings on the Global Configuration widget.

-To access the web interface using an IP address, either use the DHCP-assigned IP address displayed at the top of the Console Setup menu after installing SCALE or use the static IP address you assigned using the Console Setup menu.
+To access the web interface using an IP address, either use the DHCP-assigned IP address displayed at the top of the Console Setup menu after installing TrueNAS or use the static IP address you assigned using the Console Setup menu.

 TrueNAS Enterprise